 While it’s sometimes possible to refinance a mortgage with bad credit and late payments, you can always consider an alternative option that has the same result with fewer hurdles and less hassle.

-At EasyKnock, we know you’ve put time and energy into maintaining your home, and we think you should benefit whether or not you have a low credit score or late payment history.
-Whether you want to buy a new home in a year or stay put for the foreseeable future, our customized solutions help you convert your home equity to cash now.
+You’ve put time and energy into maintaining your home, and you should benefit whether or not you have a low credit score or late payment history.
+Whether you want to buy a new home in a year or stay put for the foreseeable future, a sale-leaseback solution can help you convert your home equity to cash now.

-With EasyKnock, you sell us your house, getting you the cash you need.
+Through a sale-leaseback, you sell us your house, getting you the cash you need.
 You then receive a lease to stay in the house paying monthly rent until you’re ready to either repurchase the house or move out.
-If you choose the latter, EasyKnock will put the house for sale on the open market and when it sells, you receive any appreciation.

 If you’re dealing with bad credit or a poor payment history on your mortgage, you have options for refinancing.
 Talk to a financial advisor about whether or not refinancing might be the solution for you or if an alternative may be your best bet.